vdesabou/kafka-docker-playground-docs/docs/playground ec2 create.md

 👷 Create kafka-docker-playground EC2 instance using AWS Cloud Formation

-🔐 AWS EC2 pem file for the ec2 instance will be created and stored in root folder (make sure to do backup).
-If you already created instance before, you can force the PEM using EC2_CLOUD_FORMATION_PEM_FILE environment variable.
+🔐 AWS EC2 pem file for the ec2 instance will be created and stored in root folder (make sure to do backup)

 ## Usage